 Home improvement projects are inherently stressful.
-Right from the beginning, before you have any work done, the stress starts as soon as you need to start the hunt for a Pro.
+Right from the beginning, before you even have any work done, the stress starts as you start the hunt for a Pro.
 Everyone knows that you should be getting at least three bids for a project, but not everyone knows why, or what it is you should be asking your Pro before you hire.
 This, in turn, could lead to homeowners who skip the screening process altogether, potentially opening themselves and their homes up to some serious problems.
-Screening isn’t fun, and it isn’t easy, but it’s entirely necessary before you have any work done on your home.
+Screening isn’t fun, and it isn’t easy, but it’s entirely necessary before you have any work done.

 Are They Who They Say They Are

 In a perfect world, you could take what everyone tells you at face value.
 But this is far from an ideal world, and there are countless stories out there of home improvement scams and scam artists who prey on unsuspecting homeowners.
 One of the biggest reasons why you should be screening your Pros is to make sure they are who they say they are.

 Are they local?
 Do they have the licenses they claim to have?
 How long have they done business in your area?
 Can they produce at least three recent, local references for you to check?
 This is critical information for you to know.
 While someone could claim that they work locally, they could be a storm chaser from out of state hoping to cash in on roof work after a hail storm hits your neighborhood.
 Or you could have a contractor who claims to be licensed, but in reality, has let his license lapse.

 If you don’t follow up on your Pros by asking for copies of driver’s licenses, Pro licenses, and business addresses and phone numbers, you could be taking a risk.